IBM/example-health-apis/ExposeCICSApplicationDataThroughzOSConnect.md

 # 7. Expose CICS Application data through z/OS Connect

+   - Additional guidance for this section may also be found in the CICS RESTful APIs section of the z/OS Connect [Getting Started Guide](https://www-03.ibm.com/support/techdocs/atsmastr.nsf/WebIndex/WP102724)

 * ## IPIC Connection Configuration

   - Define a TCPIPService to listen for inbound IPIC requests in your CICS region.
 This scenario uses a port value of 1091.
 For more information about defining a TCPIPService for inbound IPIC requests, see [Configuring the IPIC connection](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.4.0/applications/developing/java/dfhpj2_jca_remote_eci_ipicconfig.html) in the _CICS Transaction Server_ documentation.